 However, that does not mean that The Square is his strongest film to date.
 But it is certainly a fascinating and far from uncompromising piece of film art, which is experienced both as a continuation of Östlund's filmography as a whole, and of the aesthetic course change he made with his previous film Tourist.

 Codes and compliance. Östlund first directed ski films and then two documentaries, before debuting feature films with the tableau-based and documentary Gitarmongo i 2004.
 This tabloid style he cultivated in the subsequent feature films The involuntary (2008) and Play (2011), as well as in the short films Scene #: 6882 from my life (2005) and Event at bank (2009).
 And not least, he established here perhaps his foremost distinctive character as a filmmaker, in the form of a sharply observed and clumsily humorous exploration of social codes and associated conformity press.

-Through the aforementioned films, Östlund emerged as a kind of heir to the compatriot Roy Andersson, both with his static and controlled design language and his partly witty examination of the Swedish people's soul.
-Although with the significant difference that Andersson's tableaux are theatrical and almost surreal in their design, Östlund relies on a much more real-life and authentic expression.
+Through the mentioned films, Östlund appeared as a kind of heir to his compatriot Roy Andersson, both with his static and controlled design language and his partly witty. . .

 To continue reading, create a new free reader account with your email,

 or logg inn if you have done it before. (click on forgotten password if you have not received it by email already).

 Select if necessary Subscription (69kr)